ronakjethwa/javascript-coercion-explained/README.md

 There are two types of coercion in JavaScript. `Implicit` and `Explicit`.
 When a developer expresses the intention to convert between types by writing the appropriate code, like Number(value), it’s called explicit type coercion (or type casting).
 Everyone knows what these are.
 The complexity comes while doing implicit coercion, which happens when you apply operators to values of different types.

-These document goes in-depth on the `implicit` coercion.
+These document goes in-depth on the `Implicit` coercion.

 ## Rules Of Implicit Coercion